 A remote storage specified as a target location for backup files may be unavailable at the time when the backup job must start.
-In this case, Veeam Agent for Microsoft Windows cannot create a regular restore point upon the defined schedule.
+In this case, Veeam Agent cannot create a regular restore point upon the defined schedule.
 As a result, the backup chain on the remote storage will not contain a sequence of restore points that precisely complies with the backup schedule.

 The backup cache lets you perform scheduled backup in due time ensuring that the resulting backup chain will contain "snapshots" of your data at desired points in time.
 This may be helpful, for example, for laptop users who go on business trips with no or limited access to the corporate network in which the backup location resides.